fusion94/fusion94.org/src/content/blog/2025-01-01-fitness-goals.md

 a structured strength training program that will not only aid in weight loss but also build muscle mass and enhance overall body composition.
-This new focus on lifting weights will be crucial for improving my bone density, boosting metabolism, and increasing muscle strength—all essential components of a holistic approach to health and fitness.
+This new focus on lifting weights will be crucial for improving my bone density, boosting metabolism, and increasing muscle strength, all essential components of a holistic approach to health and fitness.

 Embarking on this dual journey of weight loss and strength training is both